cdiazbas/enhance/README.md

 python enhance.py -i samples/blos.fits -t blos -o output/blos_enhanced.fits
 ```

-We provide a sample file to test `Enhance` (Fig. 1).
+We provide two files to test `Enhance` (Fig. 1).
 The intensity images must be normalized to the quiet sun intensity and the magnetogram must be in kG.

 ## Using `Enhance` for training

 Pre-trained models are provided in the GitHub releases.
 If you want to train `Enhance` with your own images, we provide two scripts `train.py` (intensity network) and `train_blos.py` (magnetogram network) to this aim.
-Training your own is a delicate process that may require you to pick parameters based on your image dataset.

 ```
 python train.py --output=networks/test --epochs=20 --depth=5 --kernels=64 --action=start --model=keepsize --activation=relu --lr=1e-4 --lr_multiplier=1.0 --batchsize=32 --l2_regularization=1e-8